 - Application for Housing & Dietary Requests(via online DSS portal)

 - Supporting Documentation (Link contains guidelines for medical/treating professionals related to orthopedic, medical, sensory or psychiatric needs.)

 May/Summer 1/Summer 2

-Late requests will be reviewed on a case-by-case basis, but cannot be guaranteed.
+Late requests will be reviewed on a case-by-case basis regardless of when they are received, but they cannot be guaranteed if past the priority deadline.
 Below is a summary of the factors considered when evaluating housing requests.
 It could be helpful to share this information with the treating professional if you are requesting new documentation for the University.